settinghead/script-writer/EPISODE_SYNOPSIS_DESIGN.md

 ## Overview

-The episode synopsis (每集大纲) system is the next phase after episode planning in the Chinese short drama workflow.
+The episode synopsis (单集大纲) system is the next phase after episode planning in the Chinese short drama workflow.
 It generates detailed plot summaries for individual episodes with 2-minute structures optimized for 抖音, 快手, and 小红书.

 ## Key Insights from Codebase Analysis